DOUGH QUESTIONS

 **Salt**

-I delay adding the salt until after the dough comes together because salt tightens the gluten network, and so delaying the addition of salt is supposed to facilitate the kneading process (I have also read that it’s best to add it earlier on so you can try and compare).
+I delay adding the salt until after the dough comes together because salt tightens the gluten network, and so delaying the addition of salt is supposed to facilitate the kneading process.

 **Flour**